kylerove/pediatricurologybook/_chapters/03-18_diverticula-urachal-anomalies-and-utricles.md

 Congenital bladder diverticula are associated with genetic syndromes that impact connective tissue development: Ehlers-Danlos types IV, V, IX; Menkes syndrome; Williams-Beuren syndrome, and fetal alcohol syndrome.{% cite bayne2021a psutka2013a sammour2014a --file 03-18 %} **Unlike acquired diverticula, congenital diverticula are found in smooth walled bladders that typically demonstrate normal voiding mechanics, are solitary defects, and are not associated with increased risk of malignancy**.{% cite es2017a --file 03-18 %} Congenital diverticula occur more often in males and are generally larger than those acquired by neurogenic bladder dysfunction.{% cite es2017a --file 03-18 %}

 ![Figure 11]({{ site.url }}{{ site.baseurl }}/assets/figures/figure-18-11.png){:.float-start .img-fluid}
-**Figure 11**{:#figure-11}{:.figure-number} Intraoperative demonstration of large paraureteral bladder diverticulum with proximal dilation and medical displacement of ureter.{% cite bhat2012a --file 03-18 %}
+**Figure 11**{:#figure-11}{:.figure-number} Intraoperative demonstration of large paraureteral bladder diverticulum with proximal dilation and medial displacement of ureter.{% cite bhat2012a --file 03-18 %}

 ### Acquired Diverticula

 **Acquired or secondary diverticula develop because of neurogenic or obstructive pathology in the lower urinary tract**.
 Though the most common type of diverticulum in adults, secondary diverticula are rare in pediatric patients and signal severe lower tract dysfunction.{% cite es2017a --file 03-18 %} They are more likely to be found near the bladder dome, may be multiple, and are more likely to be seen in a trabeculated bladder.
-Acquired diverticula in general are associated with neurogenic bladder and bladder outlet obstruction, and in pediatric patients can be seen with posterior urethral valves, prune belly syndrome.{% cite blane1994a es2017a --file 03-18 %}
+Acquired diverticula in general are associated with neurogenic bladder and bladder outlet obstruction, and in pediatric patients can be seen with posterior urethral valves & prune belly syndrome.{% cite blane1994a es2017a --file 03-18 %}

 ### Clinical Presentation